TheMarlboroMan/js-tile-mapper/README.md

 	- Add an optional translation for each cell (cells are square, width is assumed to be same as height).
 - Do it ECMA6 style.
 	- We could get rid of a lot of var aquello=this;.
+- Add custom language strings.
+- Add optional data to the maps.
+- Remove the exporting / importing as plain text.
+It is ugly.

+# DONE

+- Remove the old XML loading style.

 # Credits: